Adityashah1999/AdvanceDatabaseSystem/README.md

 # AdvanceDatabaseSystem
-Designed a Data warehouse for airline company for Data analyis and Business intelligence.
+Designed a Data warehouse for Airline Company for Data analyis and Business intelligence.
 Data is populated into data warehouse through the process of ETL.
-And finally different reports were generated acording to the KPI .
+And finally different reports were generated according to the KPI .